 The AI Tax bluntly arrives at the front door of your next renewal.

-It shows up as a line-item increase at renewal.
+It shows up as a line-item increase.
 Fifteen percent.
 Twenty percent.
 Thirty percent even.
 According to Tropic data, these AI uplifts tend to sit between 20-37%.
 Vendors point to "AI-powered features," bundle them into existing products, and move customers into new SKUs whether they asked for them or not.

 But there’s another part to this tax that can easily slip through the back door - the gap between what usage-based pricing promises and what buyers can actually measure, forecast, and control.

 Usage-based pricing models (via credits) have become the standard for AI.
-In fact, credit-based pricing exploded 126% year-over-year in 2025.
-Among the top 500 SaaS and AI companies, there were more than 1,800 pricing changes in a single year - an average of 3.6 pricing changes per company.
+According to Kyle Poyar, credit-based pricing exploded 126% year-over-year in 2025.
+His analysis shows that among the top 500 SaaS and AI companies, there were more than 1,800 pricing changes in a single year - an average of 3.6 pricing changes per company.
 Some vendors changed their pricing every single month.

 It’s a chaotic shift in software pricing…and buying.